yaahc/yaahallo.github.io/_posts/2020-10-18-building-your-own-error-type.md

 ## Context Stack Traces aka Wrapping Errors Internally

-So here I'm gonna start much like I did before, I'll sketch out the new API and fill it in based on compiler errors.
+Here I'm gonna start much like I did before, I'll sketch out the new API and fill it in based on compiler errors.
 I tweek the example throwing functions to add the extra method call I want to make.
 In this case however I know that the new method I'm adding will not be added as an inherent method on `Kind` or `Error`, in order to use it through `Result` the same way you can with `eyre` and `anyhow` you need to do it as an extension trait.
-So I'll go ahead and define that trait as well.
+I'll go ahead and define that trait as well.

 Disclaimer, the trait I'm going to define here is something that I first learned about from `anyhow`'s source and it took me months to get good enough with traits to figure out how to write it as cleanly as this.
 Even then when I was first writing this example I had to go look up [the source code](https://docs.rs/color-eyre/0.5.6/src/color_eyre/section/mod.rs.html#135-318) for the  `Section` trait in `color-eyre` to remember exactly how it's supposed to be done.